temuller/piscola/docs/setup/conda_env.rst

 .. code::

-	conda create --name <env_name>
+	conda create --name <env_name> pip

+By installing pip in the environment, you can then use it and it will not affect your packages outside the environment.
 By adding the ``--file requirements.txt`` flag you will create the environment with the required dependencies for PISCOLA to work (the ``requirements.txt`` file can be downloaded from the repository).
+Have in mind that this will use the conda versions of the packages.

 **Note:** the versions of the packages installed with conda are not always the same as the ones installed with pip.